ashes999/educational-games-portal/README.md

 Educational gaming is right now (circa 2015) a newly re-emerging industry.
 The industry now knows that games can develop and evaluate sound, 21st-century skills (sometimes things that are difficult or impossible to teach in classic education).

+In fact, it can go as far as to claim (rightfully) that there is deep learning in mainstream games like World of Warcraft and Minecraft.
+This site isn't about finding the learning in games; it's about games that are built *for* learning.

 Not convinced?
 For more information, check out these awesome classes from MIT (edX):

 - [Introduction to Game Design](https://www.edx.org/course/introduction-game-design-mitx-11-126x): the fundamentals of creating solid, fun games.
 Necessary to make non-boring educational games.